visionappscz/gpg-ftp-deployment/README.md

 A wrapper script for ftp-deployment tool.

-The aim of this script is to provide ondemand encryption and decryption of credentials for use by the ftp-deployment tool.
+The aim of this script is to provide on-demand encryption and decryption of credentials for use by the ftp-deployment tool.
 Once encrypted the files can then by shared over git and such.

 The encryption is handled by gpg and all who are expected to use the encrypted file must have made their certificate available at encryption time.
 The certificates to use during encryption are specified by email addresses in file named deployment.recipients at the same location as the deployment configuration files.